 Muhyiddin’s lawyers, Amer Hamzah Arshad and Azhar Harun said they hoped for this to be the end of the issue.

 “They have taken his statement and we can’t be sure how long the investigations will take.

-“Let’s hope this is the end of the matter and there will not be any further investigations because whatever was said and done was done in his capacity as a Parliamentarian,” said Amir, adding that the whole issue was not a big deal in the first place.
+“Let’s hope this is the end of the matter and there will not be any further investigations because whatever was said and done was done in his capacity as a Parliamentarian,” said Amer, adding that the whole issue was not a big deal in the first place.

 The police are investigating Muhyiddin, former second finance minister Datuk Seri Ahmad Husni Hanadzlah and former rural and regional development minister Datuk Seri Shafie Apdal for alleged breach of official secrets.